 Woman accused of shooting at boyfriend, hitting innocent bystander instead

-BATON ROUGE- An arrest warrant was issued for a a 27-year old woman after she allegedly fired a gun inside her boyfriend's apartment and continued shooting when she got into her car.
+BATON ROUGE - An arrest warrant was issued for a 27-year-old woman after she allegedly fired a gun inside her boyfriend's apartment and continued shooting when she got into her car.

 It happened on Bard Avenue, at an apartment complex off Sherwood Forest.